JacobBonner/JenkinsTutorial/README.md

 4. Hit 'Save' to return to the Pipeline's home page.
 Along with the standard set of options that appear in the menu on the left of the screen, there is a new option 'Polling Log' or 'Git Polling Log', which describes when the specified repository was last polled and the status of that poll.

-5. Now we have to wait for the minute to tick over so that the polling occurs.
+5. Now you have to wait for the minute to tick over so that the polling occurs.
 Soon you should see a new build in 'Build History' that was triggered by the polling, and the 'Git Polling Log' should contain some new information (you may need to refresh the page).

 6. From the Pipeline's 'Status' page, you can see that the system has done a checkout of the specified Github repository in the stage `Declarative: Checkout SCM`, so it was able to poll SCM and get the necessary information.
 Additionally, the pipeline defined in the Jenkins file you specified in configuration should have successfully completed.